Yvonne De Carlo: 1964–1966: The Munsters

 She was in debt by 1964 when she signed a contract with Universal Studios to perform the female lead role in The Munsters opposite Fred Gwynne.
 She was also the producers' choice to play Lily Munster when Joan Marshall, who played the character (originally called "Phoebe"), was dropped from consideration for the role.
 When De Carlo was asked how a glamorous actress could succeed as a ghoulish matriarch of a haunted house, she replied simply, "I follow the directions I received on the first day of shooting: 'Play her just like Donna Reed.'"
 She sang and played the harp in at least one episode ("Far Out Munsters") of The Munsters.
 In early season 1 episodes, De Carlo was top billed, owing to her star status, but later in the season, Gwynne (and his character, Herman Munster) received the top billing.

 After the show's cancellation, she reprised her role as Lily Munster in the Technicolor film Munster, Go Home!
 (1966), partially in hopes of renewing interest in the sitcom.
-Despite the attempt, The Munsters was cancelled after 70 episodes.
+Despite the attempt, The Munsters was canceled after 70 episodes.
 Of the sitcom and its cast and crew, she said: "It was a happy show with audience appeal for both children and adults.
 It was a happy show behind the scenes, too; we all enjoy working with each other."
 Years later, in 1987, she said: "I think Yvonne De Carlo was more famous than Lily, but I gained the younger audience through The Munsters.
 And it was a steady job."